MicrosoftDocs/winrt-api/windows.networking.networkoperators/esimpolicy.md

 # Windows.Networking.NetworkOperators.ESimPolicy

 ## -description
-A class that represents the policy for an eSIM, regarding whether the Local User Interface (LUI) for eSIM management should be enabled or disabled.
+A class that represents the policy for an eSIM, regarding whether the eSIM should be shown on the Local User Interface (LUI) for eSIM management.

 ## -remarks